avstack-lab/lib-avstack-core/README.md

 ## Troubleshooting

-If you install poetry but your systems says it is not found, you may need to add the poetry path to your path.
-On linux, this would be: export PATH="$HOME/.local/bin:$PATH".
-I recommend adding this to your .bashrc or .zshrc file.
+* If you install poetry but your systems says it is not found, you may need to add the poetry path to your path.
+On linux, this would be: `export PATH="$HOME/.local/bin:$PATH"`.
+I recommend adding this to your `.bashrc` or `.zshrc` file.
-Through an ssh connection, poetry may have keyring issues.
-If this is true, you can run the following: export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring
+* Through an ssh connection, poetry may have keyring issues.
+If this is true, you can run the following: `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`

 ## Installation